Priya112030/M4/README.md

 # EX-16-LEFT-SHIFT-OPERATION
 ## AIM
-To write a C Program to perform bitwise OR operation of two integers.
+To write a C Program to perform the basic left shift operation for 44 integer number with 3 shifts.

 ## ALGORITHM
 1. Start the program.